019 – Get Set for Manufacturing Challenge: Day 4

 If you are looking to manufacture in the UK but don’t know where to start, join our Get Set for Manufacturing Challenge and be factory-ready in 5 days!

 Already completed the challenge?
 Why not take the next step with the Get Set for Manufacturing course?
-Building on the knowledge from the challenge through video content, downloadable resources and support through on online forum, this 8 week course will help you successfully find and work with a UK manufacturer.
+Building on the knowledge from the challenge through video content, downloadable resources and support through on online forum, this online course will help you successfully find and work with a UK manufacturer.
+Join the waitlist for our Get Set for Manufacturing Course here.

 Subscribe to this podcast – and support UK manufacturing